 Site Map Search the Catalog Kids Zone Find a Library FAQ Sign Up Contact Us

-Home > About NLS > Other Writings > An Introduction to Say How?
+Home > Other Writings > C'est What?
+An Introduction to Say How?

 Say How? was born at the Library of Congress Talking Books for the Blind Recording Studio, where pronunciation of words and names borders on obsession.
 We found that one area was conspicuously missing from all of our many dictionaries and pronunciation guides: names of lesser known and contemporary public figures.
 Reference works tend to favor the famous and the dead.
 So at our Studio we began compiling a file of 3 x 5" cards with names of people prominent and obscure, past and present, in the fields of entertainment, politics, sports, literature, science, finance, media, crime, fashion, medicine, law - anyone, in short, whose name could possibly turn up in a book.
 (Even relatives got included - David Niven's wife, Beverly Sills' husband, Fred Astaire's daughter, etc. - because they get written about, too.)
 After filling up five shoeboxes with index cards, computers got invented and we were finally able to computerize the list and distribute it in print form to other Library of Congress Talking Book Studios throughout the country, and eventually here online.